Seekr Blog

 Include tasks that require interacting with others, not just visiting locations:

-These human connection moments often become the hunt's most memorable parts.
+These human connection moments often become the hunt's most memorable parts and foster genuine campus community.

 7. Provide Context & Purpose